 Where science meets heart

-Aurelie Enkonzaa is an enthusiastic, goal orientated analytical chemist who works in the laboratory at Vitanova, the connective tissue bank of South Africa, in Delft in the Western Cape.
+Aurelie Enkonzaa is an enthusiastic, goal orientated young woman who qualified as an analytical chemist at Cape Peninsula University of Technology in 2021.
+She works as a laboratory assistant in the laboratory at Vitanova, the connective tissue bank of South Africa, in Delft in the Western Cape.

-She has a very important role: that of ensuring that all donated tissues are made suitable for transplantation through chemical processing.
+She has a very important role: that of ensuring that all donated tissues are made suitable for transplantation through chemical processing and stringent quality control procedures.

 Although a career in science may seem daunting and beyond most people’s reach, the reality is that science is crucial in so many aspects of our everyday lives, and tissue donation is no exception.